 More than Just Talk: The Purpose and Benefits of Meetings

 Defining a purpose for the various meetings a team, department, or organization might hold is critical for a number of reasons.
-The most obvious is ensuring team members at the meeting know exactly why they’re there.
-But it goes much deeper than that.
+The most obvious is ensuring team members at the meeting know exactly why they’re there, but it goes much deeper than that.
 People are far more engaged in meetings when they know what’s expected of them and what they’ll be accountable for once the meeting ends.

 But as businesses mature, meetings should take on more structure and purpose.
 The key to defining that purpose is to think about context over content — the why more than the what.
 That’s exactly what we’ll run through in this article.